flightjs/flight/README.md

 ## Using the standalone version

-The standalone version of flight.js does not require a script loader such as require.js and instead exposes all of its modules as properties of a global variable, flight:
+The standalone version of flight.js does not require a module loader such as require.js and instead exposes all of its modules as properties of a global variable, flight:

 ```html
 <script src='jquery.js'></script>